drucloud/oauth3legged_client/README.txt

 1. Go to People -> Permissions (admin/people/permissions) and find the relevant module permissions underneath the "administer Oauth provider consumer." section.
-If you are not logged in as user #1, you must give at least one role (probably the administrator role) the 'Administer privatemsg' permission to configure this module.
+If you are not logged in as user #1, you must give at least one role (probably the administrator role) the 'administer Oauth provider consumer' permission to configure this module.
 2. Create required field in user profile according to configuration.
 3. Go to Configuration -> Oauth consumer configuration (admin/config/services/